Ninja-Squad/data-discovery/HOW-TO-JOIN.md

 Elasticsearch.

-Also, be aware that we are adding all fields contents to the content of the description when integrating the data before indexation so that the name of the entry, its species etc... can be seached.
+Also, be aware that we are adding all fields contents to the content of the description when integrating the data before indexation so that the name of the entry, its species etc... can be searched.
 It is therefore not necessary to add them explicitly in the description.

 | Status | Cardinality | Constraints |